populationgenomics/team-docs/cpg_utils_config.md

 ## Config outside Analysis-Runner

-The config management functions can be used outside `analysis-runner`, which requires the user to manually set the config file(s) to be read.
+The config utility can be used outside `analysis-runner`, requiring the user to manually set the config file(s) to be read.
 Configuration files can be set in two ways:

 1. Set the `CPG_CONFIG_PATH` environment variable
 2. Use `set_config_paths` to point to one or more config TOMLs
+    - `from cpg_utils.config import set_config_paths`

-Outside of `analysis-runner`, the configuration will be loaded on top of the base template in `cpg-utils`.
+When configuration is loaded outside `analysis-runner`, the content is still loaded on top of the base template in the `cpg-utils` package.